The Southeastern Med Cancer Program in Cambridge, Ohio provides comprehensive cancer care for patients in our community, county and region.

 The Southeastern Med Cancer Program recently received a one million dollar donation from a former Cambridge native to support cancer care in our community.

-The hospital is partnered with OhioHealth, a network of 11 member hospitals, 60+ ambulatory sites, hospice, home health, medical equipment and other health services spanning a 47-county area.
+The hospital is partnered with OhioHealth, a network of 10 member hospitals, 60+ ambulatory sites, hospice, home health, medical equipment and other health services spanning a 47-county area.
 OhioHealth is a certified member of MD Anderson Cancer Network®, a program of MD Anderson Cancer Center.
-MD Anderson is the top ranked cancer hospital in the nation.
-Soon, Southeastern Med patients will be able to schedule genetic counseling appointments with an OhioHealth genetic counselor via telemedicine.
-During this appointment, a comprehensive risk assessment for hereditary cancer will be provided.
+MD Anderson is the top-ranked cancer hospital in the nation.
+Southeastern Med patients can also take advantage of genetic counseling via telemedicine.
+During this appointment, an OhioHealth genetic counselor will conduct a comprehensive risk assessment for hereditary cancer.

 CANCER EDUCATION, SCREENING AND EARLY DETECTION PROGRAMS